Canadian National Railway: CN today

 Since the company operates in two countries, CN maintains some corporate distinction by having its U.S. lines incorporated under the Delaware-domiciled Grand Trunk Corporation for legal purposes; however, the entire company in both Canada and the U.S. operates under CN, as can be seen in its locomotive and rail car repainting programs.

 Since the Illinois Central purchase in 1998, CN has been increasingly focused on running a "scheduled freight railroad/railway".
 This has resulted in improved shipper relations, as well as reduced the need for maintaining pools of surplus locomotives and freight cars.
-CN has also undertaken a rationalization of its existing track network by removing double track sections in some areas and extending passing sidings in other areas.
+CN has also undertaken a rationalization of its existing track network by removing double track sections in some areas while extending passing sidings in other areas.

 CN is also a rail industry leader in the employment of radio-control (R/C) for switching locomotives in yards, resulting in reductions to the number of yard workers required.
 CN has frequently been touted in recent years within North American rail industry circles as being the most-improved railroad in terms of productivity and the lowering of its operating ratio, acknowledging the fact the company is becoming increasingly profitable.
 Due to the rising popularity of ethanol, shuttle trains, and mineral commodities, CN Rail Service is increasing in popularity.

 In 2011, the company was added to the Dow Jones Sustainability World Index.

 Projects

 In April 2012 a plan was announced to build an 800 km railway that would run north from Sept-Îles, Quebec; the railway would support mining and other resource extraction in the Labrador Trough.

 In September 2012, CN announced the trial of locomotives fuelled by natural gas as a potential alternative to conventional diesel fuel.
-Two EMD SD40 diesel-electric locomotives fuelled with 90% natural gas and 10% diesel were tested in service between Edmonton and Fort McMurray, Alberta.
+Two EMD SD40-2 diesel-electric locomotives fuelled with 90 percent natural gas and 10 percent diesel were tested in service between Edmonton and Fort McMurray, Alberta.